 Management of a company cannot succeed in cultivating a work culture of mutual collaboration among its employees until and unless there is a wave of cordiality between them.
 A lack of connection among workers is another big reason behind a lack of teamwork.
 Group activities lose their charm when employees are unable to collaborate properly.

-This inability to connect effectively stems from the employees’ lack of mutual understanding for each other.
+This inability to connect effectively stems from the employees’ lack of mutual understanding of each other.
 The only remedy for this problem is the establishment of better relationships between employees.

 3. Lack of Motivation